sifive/cinco/README.md

 # README #

 This repository allows you to program Freedom E300 boards using the Arduino IDE.
+You can install this repository in two ways:

+* Using the Arduino Boards Manager (Currently only supported for Linux)
+* Manually compiling the tools (Works for Linux and Mac OSX).

-Follow the instructions below to install the Board support package manually.
-Note that SiFive also supports downloading the tools in a precompiled state, or installing the Freedom E SDK seperately.
-Please see the Getting Started Guides for more information.
+Follow the instructions below to install the Board support package.

+Please see the Getting Started Guides for more information on how to install and use the tools.

 [Freedom E310 Arty Dev Kit Getting Started Guide](https://dev.sifive.com/develop/freedom-e310-arty-dev-kit-v1-0/)